 In addition to these losses, many other wetlands have been degraded, although assessing the magnitude of the degradation is difficult.
 These losses, as well as degradation, have greatly diminished U.S. wetlands resources, resulting in significant impacts to the benefits they provided.
 Recent increases in flood damages, drought damages, declining water quality, and decreasing fish and bird populations are, in part, the result of wetlands degradation and destruction.

-This section discusses development and landscape alteration of wetlands, as well as impacts to water quality and hydrology.
+This section discusses development and landscape alteration of wetlands, as well as impacts to water quality and hydrology and impacts from climate change.

 Human alterations to the natural landscape have the potential to exert significant direct and indirect influence on wetland development and processes.
 Changes to natural hydrological, chemical, and physical regimes have been documented to affect the production and succession of a wetland's ecosystem, and therefore its natural biological functions and values for human populations.